-Below are links to health survey reports and the Glen DNA Archive, and information about Glen research projects.
+Below are links to health survey reports, and information about Glen research projects.

-Data from health surveys and the DNA Archive can help inform breed health strategy and influence future health research initiatives.
+Data from health surveys can help inform breed health strategy and influence future health research initiatives.

 2018 : UK Breed Clubs